MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-ExternalHelp.md

 -a----        5/19/2016  12:32 PM          46776 platyPS-help.xml
 ```

 This command creates an external help file in the specified location.
+This command uses the best
-This command uses the best practice that the folder name includes the locale.
+practice that the foldername includes the locale.

 ### Example 2: Create help that uses custom encoding